getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/python.md

 )
 ```

-Performance data is transmitted using a new event type called "transactions", which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured traces.
+Performance data is transmitted using a new event type called "transactions," which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing/#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured traces.

 Learn more about sampling in [Using Your SDK to Filter Events](/error-reporting/configuration/filtering/).

-### Python
+## Python

 To send traces, set the `traces_sample_rate` to a nonzero value.
 The following configuration will capture 25% of your transactions: